-Get an inside look at film distribution with Magnolia Pictures President, Eamonn Bowles.
+Get an inside look at film distribution with Magnolia Pictures President, EAMONN BOWLES.
+Magnolia Pictures is known for producing such films as Melancholia, To the Wonder, Serena, I’m Still Here and many others.
 Bowles will give a distribution overview, and explain how the old rules don’t apply.
-“It’s the new wild west.”
+His insightful look at the industry will be new to many of us.
+“It’s the new wild west”

 EAMONN BOWLES is President of Magnolia Pictures, the distribution arm of Todd Wagner and Mark Cuban’s 2929 Entertainment.
 Bowles started Magnolia in September 2001, with partner Bill Banowsky, concentrating on independent and foreign films and amassing specialized theatres strategically around the country.
 In 2004, Cuban and Wagner, formerly investors in the company, bought the company outright, merging its theatres with the Landmark Theatre chain.
 Magnolia has since been a pioneer in developing alternative distribution strategies, such as the pre-theatrical vod window, to create efficient economies for the increasingly challenging theatrical marketplace.
 Some of Magnolia’s more prominent releases include Melancholia, Man On Wire, I Am Not Your Negro, Let the Right One In, Food, Inc., Tangerine, The Wolfpack, I Am Love, Hobo With a Shotgun, Enron: The Smartest Guys in the Room, Ong Bak: The Thai Warrior, The World’s Fastest Indian, Jesus Camp and The Host, among others.